 The mattress of course was brand new and a little on the firm side.
 The blanket was not overly heavy or weighty.
 I appreciated the fact that I didn’t have to chill the room like a meat locker in order to not roast all night.
 For pillows, two were soft like a down-type pillow.
 The other two were more firm, good for side sleepers.
 I ended up with the down pillow underneath the foam one and it was a good height.

 It took me a couple of minutes to track down the hair dryer.
 It’s a “real” one – you don’t have to keep your finger pressed on “On” to make it work.
-Also, in lieu of Holland America’s older bathroom wall-mounted magnifying mirror, now there’s a portable one in the drawer.
+Also, instead of Holland America’s older wall-mounted magnifying mirror in the bathroom, now there’s a portable one in the drawer.

 This is a real pet-peeve of mine.
 You book a really nice cruise (on another cruise line!) only to open the closet and find that the hangers don’t fully leave the closet rod.
 Drives me nuts.
 Holland America has the real deal.
 Thank you.